Pelagic Help

 • Search for the species (autocomplete helps you find it)

-• Add depth, behavior notes, and upload a photo
+• Add behaviour notes and upload a photo if you have one

 📸 Photo Tips